Critical Minerals and Energy Intelligence. Stay Ahead.

 The price of Brent crude spiked over US$130/barrel when Russia invaded Ukraine in February, but it was already rising steadily throughout 2021 from lows of $30/barrel in early 2020.

-price of oil wti energy transition - The Oregon Group - Investment Insights
+price of oil wti energy transition - The Oregon Group - Critical Minerals and Energy Intelligence

 There are bigger problems than the war in Ukraine that will keep the oil price high and may well drive it much higher.
 The International Energy Agency is calling it the “biggest oil supply shock in decades.”